Bullock Scholars Program

 The Bob Bullock Scholars Program was established in 2000 through an agreement involving the family of Bob Bullock, members of the Texas Senate, and Baylor University.
 Funding was provided to allow students from Baylor University to work on a full-time basis during sessions of the Texas Legislature.
-The first group of five Bullock Scholars participated in the 2001 legislative session, followed by nine in 2003, ten in 2005, eleven in 2007, ten in 2009, ten in 2011, ten in 2013, ten in 2015, and ten in 2017.
+The first group of five Bullock Scholars participated in the 2001 legislative session, followed by nine in 2003, ten in 2005, eleven in 2007, ten in 2009, ten in 2011, ten in 2013, ten in 2015, ten in 2017, eleven in 2019, and ten in 2021.

 In 1975, Bob Bullock was elected Comptroller of Public Accounts and served until 1990, bringing Texas into national prominence as a leader in the areas of fiscal responsibility, financial research capabilities, and efficiency in tax collections.
 His contributions in the areas of public administration have served as a model for administrators seeking to promote efficiency and fiscal responsibility.

 Baylor University believes that the Bob Bullock Scholars Program will elevate the study of politics among Baylor University students and serve as a model for those individuals who seek to serve others through a career in public life.
-Dr. James A. Curry, the Bob Bullock Professor of Public Policy and Administration at Baylor University, has served as the director of the Bob Bullock Scholars Program since its inception.
-Dr. Curry will arrange placements of Baylor students in appropriate legislative offices during the session of the Texas Legislature.
+Dr. James A. Curry, served as the director of the Bob Bullock Scholars Program from its inception through 2021.
+Dr. Patrick Flavin now serves as the director, and will arrange placements of Baylor students in appropriate legislative offices during the session of the Texas Legislature.
 Bullock Scholars will live in Austin and work on a full-time basis for a member of the Texas Senate or the Texas House of Representatives for the entire legislative session.
-Students also will be enrolled for a minimum of six semester hours and may take as many as fifteen hours.

 REQUIREMENTS AND FEATURES OF THE BULLOCK SCHOLARS PROGRAM

-Baylor University students participating in the Bullock Scholars program are enrolled as full-time Baylor students.
-Students must be enrolled (and pay tuition) as full-time students at Baylor University during the Spring 2019 semester to participate in the Bullock Scholar program.
+Students must be enrolled (and pay tuition) as full-time students at Baylor University during the Spring 2023 semester to participate in the Bullock Scholars internship program.
 Students may take as many as fifteen (15) semester hours of Baylor courses, at least six of which must be in Political Science.

-The 86th session will last from January 8 - May 27, 2019, with several days of orientation prior to that.
+The 88th legislative session will be January 10 - May 29, 2023, with several days of orientation prior to that.
 Interns should plan to be in Austin about a week before the session begins.
 Interns receive a stipend for their participation in the program.
 The projected stipend will total $7,000 ($1,400 in 5 monthly payments).

 The following requirements apply to the Bullock Program:

-1. The intern must complete and submit an application, resume, two letters of recommendation, official transcript, and a writing sample before being approved to start his or her experience.
+- The intern must complete and submit (via email) an application, resume, two letters of recommendation, transcript, and a writing sample.
+Applications for the spring 2023 session are due MARCH 31, 2022.

-7. The intern must sign and date the Bullock/TLIP agreement provided by Baylor University.
+- The intern must sign and date the Bullock Scholar agreement provided by Baylor University.